nashville149/malaria-app/deployment/azure/README.md

 # Azure Deployment Guide

-This guide outlines how to deploy the AI Health Anomaly Detection Streamlit app to Azure using a container image.
+This guide outlines how to deploy the Malaria Risk Predictor Streamlit app to Azure using a container image.

 ## Prerequisites